Dates: September 28-October 2, October 6&8, 2025 (Sun-Thu, Mon&Wed)

 • Cool Ranch Flavor Finish 5.12a, sport Morning Glory Wall

 I had just wrapped up the move from Colorado to Washington.
 With everything tucked away in a storage unit, it was time to hit the road for a climbing trip.
-The original plan was Squamish, but a soggy forecast sent us south instead to Smith Rock, where we climbed for xx days.
+The original plan was Squamish, but a soggy forecast sent us south instead to Smith Rock, where we based ourselves for about a week and a half and climbed six of these days.

 Day one (Sunday) was bustling with Portland climbers.
 We started on some open lines at The Dihedrals, but the 87° heat quickly chased us into the shade of the Northeast Face.
 There, we strung the rope and toprope soloed two long 165-foot pitches in the 5.10b–5.11c range—a solid warm-up day.